 According to a research study by the CFA Institute, more than 90% of a portfolio’s returns can be explained by the allocation process amongst asset classes, as opposed to specific security selection.
 Explained in a different way - the decision to invest in stocks is more important than deciding which specific stocks to invest in.

 How does Northland Wealth make the decision to change asset class weights?
-Or how do we decide to include a whole new asset class such as cryptocurrencies?
+Or how do we decide to include a whole new asset class such as bitcoin?
 We first need to clearly formulate a market outlook, forecast how each asset class will perform, and then figure out the relationship, or correlation, between the various investments.
 Remember, the ultimate objective is to increase return per unit of risk taken.
 The way the math works is that you want to add assets with lower correlation to other assets in the portfolio – although on its own it may be more volatile.

 • Galaxy Digital (the NYC family office of billionaire Mike Novogratz);